moise-mulungu/mixed-react-projects/project-info/teamdm/tech/tech-vocabulary.md

 multiplicity: [3 2 1 1]

 - Multiplicity defines how many objects participate in a relationship and it is the number of instances of one class related to one instance of the other class

+## API

+An application programming interface is a way for two or more computer programs to communicate with each other.
+It is a type of software interface, offering a service to other pieces of software.

+## API specification

+An API specification details the functional and expected behavior of an API, as well as the fundamental design philosophy and supported data types.
+It contains both documentation and API definitions to create a contract that people and software can read.